Sahih Muslim

 Chapter 3: It Is Disliked To Favor Some Of One's Children Over Others In Gift-Giving

 Nu'man b.
-Bashir (Allah be pleased with them) reported that Allah's Messenger (ﷺ) said to his father
+Bashir reported that his father brought him to Allah's Messenger (ﷺ) and said

 Nu'man b.
 Bashir reported